siberianfox/g2wiki/Configuration-0.99-Motor-Group.md

 _Note about Microsteps: It is a misconception that higher microstep values are better - beyond a certain point they degrade motor performance.
 In a typical setup the total power delivered to the motor (and hence torque) will go down as you increase the microsteps, especially at higher speeds.
 Also, using microsteps to set the finest machine resolution is source of error as the shaft angle isn't necessarily going to be at the theoretical point.
 Don't just assume that 1/32 microstepping is the right setting for your application.
 Try out different settings to balance smoothness and power._

 ### 1su - Steps per Unit
-This is a decimal number...
+This is a floating point number that sets the number of steps the code will emit to travel one complete unit - millimeter, inch, or degree. the SU value is accurate to roughly 7 decimal places, with 5 places available to the right of the decimal point.

 ### 1po - Polarity
 Set to one of the following: